dott13/Techniques-and-Mechanisms-of-Secure-Programming/lab2/lab2_report.md

 - **Factory Method**: Used to create instances of `Player`, `Enemy`, and `Item` through dedicated factory classes (`PlayerFactory`, `EnemyFactory`).
 - **Singleton**: Ensured that only one instance of the `Game` class exists throughout the application.
+- **Builder Method**: In the same singleton we are implementing a half-backed builder method so it can build the full extend of our methods and attributes in the main file.

 ## Implemented Creational Design Patterns